|

 out if a representative of the cemetery

-needs to be involved in the graveside ceremony,
+needs to be present at the graveside ceremony,

 and negotiate with them re how involved